mvolkmann/blog/src/swift/swift-ui.md

 Note how a nested struct is used to group related constants.
 An example reference to one of these is `Constants.Colors.primary`.

+### Running Code When View Appears

+There are three ways to specify code to run when a view is created or first appears.

+1. Place code in the view initializer (`init`).
+1. Attached an `onAppear` view modifier to the outermost view returned by the `body` function.
+1. Attached an `task` view modifier to the outermost view returned by the `body` function.

+The `task` view modifier takes a closure that can use the `await` keyword.
+The `onAppear` view modifier also takes a closure, but its code can only use the `await` keyword if it is wrapped in a `Task`.

 ### Extracting Views

 When the `body` of a view is longer than what can be displayed on the screen